salesforce/design-system-react/tests/README.md

 ```

 ### Jest Snapshot Testing
 Jest is DOM and markup snapshot testing.
+Our Jest test runner also utilizes Jest Image Snapshot to test the visual rendering of pages against previously correct versions for visual regression testing.

 Files ending in `.snapshot-test.jsx` will be run by Jest.
 Snapshot testing uses the Jest framework to take a snapshot of the state of the DOM when the component is rendered and save it as a string for future comparison.